KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 #### Standard Machine Learning Classifiers
 The implementation was carried out in _python_ using the machine learning library _sklearn_.

-Each of the classifiers Decision Tree, K-Nearest Neighbors, Random Forest and Support Vector Machine was fitted to the training dataset (obtained from the FallDataSet by feature extraction, see section 'Data Preprocessing') and the resulting accuracy scores on the test dataset were reported:
+Each of the classifiers Decision Tree, K-Nearest Neighbors, Random Forest and Support Vector Machine was fitted to the training dataset (obtained from the FallDataSet by feature extraction, see section 'Data Preprocessing') and the resulting accuracy scores on the test dataset were reported (see figure below).

 ![scores by classifier](images/scoresByClassifier.png)

-The dashed line in the figure above is the score of the benchmark model.
+The dashed line in this figure is the score of the benchmark model.

 The best performing classifier is the K-Nearest Neighbors classifier yielding an accuracy score of 99.7%.